LudgerS/fastExponentialFit/README.md

 # fastExponentialFit
  Implementation of Pei's underappreciated and blindingly fast algorithm for mono-exponential fits.

+ I am not in any way connected to the original authors.

  Intended for T2 or T2* MRI relaxometry.